ifisYuki/learngit/README.txt

-Creating a new branch is quick.
+Modifying a new branch is quick.